wolfberryllc/MetaIoT-Cloud/README.md

-# This IoT system offers a comprehensive data pipeline for monitoring, visualizing, and storing data from sensors to the cloud.
-It provides an end-to-end solution for collecting and analyzing real-time sensor data, enabling you to gain valuable insights and make informed decisions quickly.
+# IoT system for monitoring, visualizing, and storing sensor data in the cloud.
+End-to-end solution for collecting, and analyzing real-time data for insights and decisions.

 ## Phase 1 *Available now - Sensor to Data Visualization and Cloud Storage ✅